LoakSubmissions/lightship-ardk-templates/README.md

 These are the Loak features and tools that we currently provide in this template:

-* Loak Scanner - A smooth meshing setup phase for use with any real-time meshing experience.
+* **Loak Scanner** - A smooth meshing setup phase for use with any real-time meshing experience.
-* Loak Leaderboards - A simple score submission and leaderboard display system for games that want a more competitive feel.
+* **Loak Leaderboards** - A simple score submission and leaderboard display system for games that want a more competitive feel.

 ### Roadmap

 These are some of the Loak features and tools that we plan to add to this template in the future.
 Feel free to suggest some in our [Discord server!](https://discord.gg/y8wzR8MKKk)

+* **Loak Leaderboards Update** - More flexibility for the leaderboard tool when used outside of the Loak platform.
+* **Mesh Object Placement** - Easy to use solutions for placing objects in the real world.
+* **Shared AR Room Managment** - A simlified interface for connecting users in shared AR experiences.
+* **Loak Pause Menu** - Super simple and modular pause menu that will make publishing to Loak even easier than before.